The Egg...

 1 Tbsp capers, minced (but a few reserved for garnish)

-1 bunch of chives finely minced (reserved whole pieces for garnish)
+1 bunch of chives finely minced (reserved whole pieces for

 Salt to taste (go light)